ajardolino3/hubitat-ble-gateway/README.md

 ```
 {
 	"beacons": [
-		{	"type": "iBeacon", "uuid": "00000000000000000000000000000000", "major": 0, "minor": 0 },
+		{	"type": "auto", "data": "1EFF060001092002EDE0328D74592AE19846B8A7ACF69B0EDD4F79CA2E5C0A", "rssi": -50 },
-		{	"type": "iBeacon", "uuid": "00000000000000000000000000000000", "major": 0, "minor": 0 },
+		{	"type": "auto", "data": "1EFF060001092002EDE0328D74592AE19846B8A7ACF69B0EDD4F79CA2E5C0A", "rssi": -67 },
-		{	"type": "iBeacon", "uuid": "00000000000000000000000000000000", "major": 0, "minor": 0 }
+		{	"type": "auto", "data": "1EFF060001092002EDE0328D74592AE19846B8A7ACF69B0EDD4F79CA2E5C0A", "rssi": -91 }
 	]
 }
 ```

 As you can see, the JSON object contains an array of beacons, each having a type, uuid, major, and minor value.
 - "type": This is the beacon type.
-Currently, only "iBeacon" is supported.
-- "uuid": This is the 32-digit UUID of the beacon (without the dashes).
+You can use "auto" to allow the gateway to automatically parse the incomming beacon data.
-- "major": This is the major version number transmitted by the beacon.
-It must be an integer.
+- "rssi": This is the RSSI value detected by the gateway.
+It must be a negative integer.
-- "minor": This is the minor version number transmitted by the beacon.
-It must be an integer.
+- "data": This is the data advertized by the beacon (a hexidecimal string).

 The JSON object should only contain beacons that are currently detected by the gateway.

 For an example device driver, look here: https://github.com/ajardolino3/hubitat-ble-gateway/blob/main/april-brother-ble-gateway.groovy

 The parsePayload method is called by the BLE Gateway Manager.
 Once the method completes, the BLE Gateway Manager does the following:
+1. Parses the advertised data and detects the beacon type.
-1. Assigns each beacon a unique Network ID.
+2. Assigns each beacon a unique Network ID, using either the parsed UUID/Major/Minor values (iBeacon/AltBeacon) or Namespace/Instance (Eddystone-UID).
-2. Checks to see if the beacon has been added as a device.
+3. Checks to see if the beacon has been added as a device.
 If so, it will set the value as arrived/present if its not already present.
-3. Finds any other devices that were previously added as devices and sets the value to departed/not present if its currently present (if not provided in the parsed payload, the BLE Gateway Manager assumes that the beacon is no longer present.
+4. Finds any other devices that were previously added as devices and sets the value to departed/not present if its currently present (if not provided in the parsed payload, the BLE Gateway Manager assumes that the beacon is no longer present.
-4. Updates the app state with all beacon information.
+5. Updates the app state with all beacon information.
 This is used to track beacon state and to identify newly detected beacons that have not yet been added.

-Currently, only iBeacons are supported.
-The Network ID for iBeacons is a combination of the UUID, Major, and Minor values, like so: "UUID:Major:Minor"
+For iBeacon/AltBeacon, the rssi from the gateway and the measured power from the advertised data is used to estimate distance (in feet).